Three-Cushion World Cup: History

 After settling the disputes, the UMB and the BWA led the tournament together until early 1999 (Berlin Cup).
 After 1999, Mr. Bayer withdrew from the BWA for health reasons, and the UMB took over the organization of the tournament series from then on and the BWA broke up due to succession problems.

 From 1994, the UMB tournaments were organized in collaboration with the European member association “Confédération Européenne de Billard” (CEB).
 Since 2004, the World-Cup has been organized as UMB/CEB (in Europe), UMB/CPB (in America), UMB/(in Amerika), UMB/ACBC World-Cup (in Asia), and since 2014, as UMB/ACC in Africa.
 The prize money amounts to approximately € per tournament.
 The prize money has been €106,500 per tournament since 2018.

 All detailed results are listed on the german Three-Cushion World Cup page.

 The individual results of the World Cup 1997/1 were lost directly following the tournament and, up to now, have been unable to be reconstructed, even through research by the well-known billiards archivists Heinrich Weingartner and Dieter Haase (both editors of the three-volume "Encyclopedia of Billiards Sports").

 In 2012, only three tournaments were held for the overall winner appointment, instead of the required four, thus the year remains the first year without a title award.
 On 26 January 2013 it was announced that the Greek shipping magnate, Thanos Athanasiou, until 1995 a player himself, would finance a total of five tournaments in the coming three years.
 These include the three World-Cup tournaments until 2015, as well as the Junior World Championships in 2013 and the Women's World-Cup in 2014.
 All tournaments will be played in Athens.

 Media Report Transmission

 Until the 2019/20 season, the French billiards portal Kozoom broadcast all UMB tournaments on the Internet and some of them were also taken over by the national broadcasters that hosted them.
 From the 2021/22 season, this task will be taken over by the Korean partner of Kozoom Five&Six.
+Since 2024, all games have been streamed by Afreeca TV, which has since rebranded as SOOP.
+Full game results are available on the websites of SOOP, Five & Six, and the UMB.

 Modus

 Initially, the game was played in a set system of up to 15 points, with two winning sets to be completed in the qualification and then three winning sets in the final round.
-In 2013 they switched to the points system, with up to 30 points being played in the qualification and up to 40 points in the final round.
+In 2013 they switched to the points system, with up to 30/35 points being played in the pre-qualification and up to 40 points in the last qualification and first final round groups. in the single-elimination goes to 50 points.
 At the change of season in 2019, the first final round will also be held as a group round (8 ×) of 4 players each.